BrunodaSilvaMachado/BrunodaSilvaMachado/README.md

 - 👋 Hi, I’m @BrunodaSilvaMachado
-- 👀 I’m interested in  Machine Learning and Android
+- 👀 I’m interested in Android and Web applications
-- 🌱 I’m currently learning android applicatoins
+- 🌱 I’m currently learning android applicatoins and Computational modeling
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/bruno-da-silva-machado-850114212/